Discover the Different Auto-Configuration Options in Spring Boot

 But what if if you want to cache whole class, with all the methods, maybe across your whole application?

 My solution based on a proxy class and this way applies cache on all method invocations.
-The cache configuration of course can be defined, but the basis can see in the example:
+The cache configuration of course can be defined, but the basics can be seen in the example below: